 - Install an aquarium water filter and aquarium lighting.

-- Fill up the aquarium with Freshwater switch on the water heater as well.
+- Fill up the aquarium with a Freshwater switch on the water heater as well.

 - Add beautiful yet pretty Harlequin rasbora inside the aquarium.
 We recommend adding a few drops of medicine to water too.